DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Olsen, P. ‘Teenagers Say Goodbye to Facebook and Hello to Messenger Apps’, *The Guardian*, 10 November 2013.

-L. Ormond-Parker, A. Corn, K. Obata and S. O’sullivan, (eds.).
+Ormond-Parker, L., A. Corn, K. Obata and S. O’Sullivan, (eds.).
 *Information Technology and Indigenous Communities,* AIATSIS National Indigenous Studies Conference, 2009 and Information Technologies and Indigenous Communities Symposium, 2010, Canberra: AIATSIS, 2013.

+Parliament of Australia Senate Standing Committee on Community Affairs. *Inquiry into Issues Surrounding Cyber-Safety for Indigenous Australians*, Canberra: Joint Select Committee on Cyber-Safety, 2013.

 Pearce, K.E. and R.E.
 Rice.
 ‘Digital Divides from Access to Activities:
 Comparing Mobile and Personal Computer Internet Users’, *Journal of